 Allegations taken very seriously – placing new orders from Guatemala stopped

 SVT claims to have evidence that Solway has covered up cases of pollution in Lake Izabal.
-There are also allegations that Solway’s supplier, Mayaniquel, has a history of being involved in corruption and bribery in Guatemala as well as spreading disinformation concerning the local population and mapping journalists investigating the companies.
+There are also allegations that Solway has been spreading disinformation concerning the local population and mapping journalists investigating the companies*.